ericknappe/countdowns/DEVELOPMENT.md

    http://localhost:8000/<new-countdown-slug>/
    ```

 That’s it.
-No build step, no parameters, no shared state.
+No build step, no query parameters, no shared state.